dfbr/hibp_powershell/README.md

 See examples in each function, but broadly:

 -   `name-of-function -hibp_api_key $yourKeyHere -user_agent "your_user_agent_name"` along with any other parameters specified by the function

+## Note on API Key storage

+Of course it's recommended not to store the API key in plaintext.
+You could do something like this:
+- `Get-Credential | Export-Clixml hibp.xml` with the user agent as the username and the API key as the password.
+- To retrieve it's
+  - `$credentials = Import-Clixml hibp.xml`
+  - `$userAgent = $credentials.username`
+  - `$apiKey = $credentials.GetNetworkCredential().password`